VictorTaelin/lsign/README.md

 The third is that both the payload and the sender address are recoverable from the signature, so you don't need to send them separately.

-In short, the main catch is that LSign doesn't hash the message before signing, assuming it is smaller than a hash.
-This allows us to perform very cheap signatures in cases where the payloads are minuscle (say, 1-16 bits).
-This increases linearly, reaching parity with Lamport signatures on payloads larger than 86 bits.

 Disclaimer
 ----------